Analyzing Process Data from Computer-Based Assessments: A Tutorial on Preprocessing, Feature Extraction, and Model-Based Inference: Feature-based Methods and Applications

 Because the number of candidate patterns can be large even for small $n$, sparsity control is typically required.
 A standard pipeline proceeds as follows: (i) remove patterns with very small support (e.g., $sf_v < \epsilon$), (ii) discard non-informative patterns with $\mathrm{ISF}_v=0$, and (iii) screen the remaining patterns using a simple association statistic with a target variable \citep{he2015identifying, he2016analyzing}.
 For a binary outcome (e.g., correct vs.\ incorrect), the Pearson chi-square statistic computed from the $2\times 2$ contingency table of pattern presence versus outcome \citep{yang1997comparative} is

 where $O_{r'c'}$ and $E_{r'c'}$ are the observed and expected counts under independence.
 Retaining patterns with large $\chi^2_v$ yields interpretable candidates for downstream predictive modeling or group comparison, highlighting local action subsequences that are strongly associated with success or failure in problem solving.
+To illustrate the effect of this pipeline on U01a, the candidate feature space was reduced as follows: for unigrams ($n=1$), from 130 to 76 patterns; for bigrams ($n=2$), from 1{,}497 to 497 patterns; and for trigrams ($n=3$), from 5{,}253 to 917 patterns, demonstrating how sparsity grows rapidly with $n$ and how the filtering steps substantially reduce dimensionality before downstream analysis.
 Empirical illustrations and reproducible \path{R} implementation are provided in Section~S3 of the Supplementary Materials, with full code available at \url{https://github.com/hwangdabb/log-tutorial/blob/main/S5_ngram.R}.